Brain size: H. floresiensis small brain

 Homo floresiensis is a hominin from the island of Flores in Indonesia with fossils dating from 60,000-100,000 years ago.
-Despite its relatively derived position in the hominin phylogeny, CT imaging of its skull reveals that its brain volume was only 417 cm^{3}, less than that of even Homo habilis, which is believed to have gone extinct far earlier (around 1.65 million years ago.).
+Despite its relatively derived position in the hominin phylogeny, CT imaging of its skull reveals that its brain volume was only 417 cm3, less than that of even Homo habilis, which is believed to have gone extinct far earlier (around 1.65 million years ago.).
 The reason for this regression in brain size is believed to be island syndrome, in which the brains of insular species become smaller due to reduced predation-risk.
 A smaller brain is beneficial as it reduces the basal metabolic rate without significant increases in predation risk.

 Hydrocephalus

 Exceptional cases of hydrocephalus, such as that reported by John Lorber in 1980 and by a study with rats, suggest that relatively high levels of intelligence and relatively normal functioning are possible even with very small brains.
 It is unclear what conclusions to draw from such reports – such as about brain capacities, redundancies, mechanics and size requirements.